wp-plugins/youtube-channel-gallery/readme.txt

 = How do I find the YouTube user id? =

 The username who uploaded a video to Youtube is located below each video, where says something like in this example, "Published on June 25, 2012 by DisneyShorts", where DisneyShorts is the username.
+Click on the user name and you will find the user id in the url of that page: https://www.youtube.com/user/DisneyShorts.
+DisneyShorts is the id of that user.

+= How do I find a YouTube playlist id? =

+If you go to a playlist you will get the following url format: https://www.youtube.com/playlist?list=PL33942589618ABDE3.
+The playlist id is what you have after list=.
+In this example, the playlist id is PL33942589618ABDE3.

 == Screenshots ==